zakariyams/Tower-Defence-Game_forked/README.md

 # Tower-Defence-Game

-This is a new line to be reverted

 # Software Development - Tower Defence Project
 In this project we are going to develop a tower defence game.
 A Tower defence game is a single player game that you can play on your computer/phone.
 Usually this type of game is about building certain objects called "Towers" that you use to stategically deploy using a ingame-currency that you earn from eliminating various enemies during the different stages of the game.